From first install to productive AI sessions in minutes.

 The FrameworX AI Designer experience has two components that work as a pair:

 MCP Tools connect Claude directly to the FrameworX Designer IDE.
 Every tool call produces immediate visual changes — tags, displays, alarms, and devices appear in real time while the engineer watches.
-18 tools cover the full solution lifecycle from create_solution through start_runtime.
+Tools cover the full solution lifecycle from create_solution through start_runtime.
 This is the co-pilot experience — Claude and the engineer work side by side on the same screen.

 The Claude Skill is a lightweight file (SKILL.md) that loads into Claude at the start of every session.
 It gives Claude baseline FrameworX knowledge and trained instincts: progressive build discipline, schema-then-write patterns, trust-tool-results rules.
 Without the skill, Claude starts every session without context.
 With it, Claude behaves like an experienced FrameworX engineer from the first message.